 You are strongly encouraged to submit printed copies double-sided.
 These copies do not need to be bound, but should be clearly separated.

 If you are submitting ONLY printed copies for committee members, remember to submit either a paper or electronic copy for the office.
 We cannot distribute your piano essay to your committee until we have received an office copy.

 By Jacobs School of Music policy, members of the research committee may take up to eight weeks to review the essay and decide whether to approve it.
 Additional time is provided if the review period includes the summer, and the review deadline will never fall during the summer term or a break.

 The music graduate office will inform you by e-mail when your essay has been approved by all the members of your research committee.
 You should not ask committee members for updates.
 The graduate office will follow up with faculty who do not respond by the review deadline.

 Committee members may indicate in writing any changes or revisions necessary in the approved text.
 If the research committee does not approve the essay, you will be required to make revisions as directed by the committee and to resubmit the essay for another full review (steps 3 and 4).

 After the research committee approves the essay and you have completed any required revisions and had them approved as directed by the research committee, prepare the final copy and submit it as outlined below:

-This must be done by the last day final exam week (or of the summer term) in order to graduate that semester.
+This must be done by the last day of classes for the semester (or of the summer term) in order to graduate that semester.